pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 de São
 Luís - MA - FCC - 2018

-Item.
 98. Considere o texto abaixo.

 "[AuditFile] is a great auditing tool and I love how I can log in while l'm at the client's office